IoanHadarean/CookBook-project/Readme.md

 There is a bug/inconsistency in the website that I am totally aware of.
 When adding new inputs and deleting them, an extra input is added on page refresh, even if the first input (the one persisted through HTML) was deleted.
-For solving this inconsistency/bug, the approach is to just use one input for adding recipes, and then append the deletion icon to each one of them.
+For solving this inconsistency/bug, the approach is to just use one input for adding recipes, and then append the deletion icon to each added input.
 Additional Note: even if the creator of the website is going to get marked down for this aspect, he believes it was worth mentioning, and since he tries to be critical about himself, it was the right choice to make.